MichaelLi-96/CsBasics/README.md

 # CsBasics

 CsBasics is an application that provides information about fundamental topics of computer science and programming.
 This website is meant to be a helpful resource for new programmers as well as people who are looking to refresh their cs knowledge.
+Coded with responsiveness in mind.
+Looks great on any size viewport such as desktop or mobile.
 View the app [here](https://csbasics.herokuapp.com/)!

 ### Topics Covered
 * Object-Oriented Programming